" A breed begins when its standard of performance is fixed" Alexander MacKay-Smith, 1983 p. xxxiiii

 In the Massachusetts colony the early stock was shipped from England and Ireland, mainly English Running Horses, usually for the upper class, such as the Governor in the beginning.
 These horses were for riding and hunting pleasures of the ruling class at first, but more quickly there than in Virginia they came into the common people's hands.
 Irish horses were recorded coming in along with Irish immigrants into Massachusetts during and after the Ulster Uprising in the mid-1600s.
 Harness horses were of no use until the later road development.

 There were more inroads into the gene pool in this colony than in Virginia-Maryland, as the nearby Dutch colony of New Amsterdam had the Dutch Cob, and the cross breeding of the two breeds was quite common producing useful pack and all-purpose horses.
-New Amsterdam was taken over by the English in 1664 and the first 2-mile race track was put there on the flats of Long Island, called Newmarket after the concurrent track established by King Charles... heat racing was practiced on this track, by Running Horses--no Thoroughbred to that area until 70-80 years later.
+New Amsterdam was taken over by the English in 1664 and the first 2-mile race track was put there on the flats of Long Island, called Newmarket after the concurrent track established by King Charles... heat racing was practiced on this track, by Running Horses--no Thoroughbred entered that area until 70-80 years later.

 On Root Stock from Ireland and Britain